 The Smith-Phillips China Company was founded by Josiah T. Smith and William R. Phillips in 1900 after purchasing the French China Company on Michigan Ave in East End of East Liverpool, Ohio.
 They produced semi-vitreous (or semi-porcelain) dinnerware, toilet ware, and hotel ware.
 Most pieces can be found with a backstamp.
 Those from the 1920s will often have a date code.
+To the right is an advert for Smith-Phillips' Oakmont shape from 1927.

 In 1929, Smith-Phillips merged with several other potteries to form the American China Corporation.
 After the American China Corporation declared bankruptcy, Smith-Phillips was reorganized as Johnson Pottery which itself failed during the Great Depression.